narak94/Assets/README.md

 ### Hello.
 I´m Lucas Weber! 👋

 - 🔭 Entrepreneur passionate about AI—grounded technologies in respect for the tech that got us here.
 I track the rapid progress of AI and its interaction with humans  in business workplaces and it´s constant tide change.
 But I promise, Together, we’ll get there.
 - 🌱 Looking for an entry- level opportunity in ICT
-- 🛠 Operating system: Linux and Windows
+- 🛠 Operating system:Mostly Brain, Linux, Windows and all that can be learned.
-- 🌎 Networking
+- 🌎 | A.I .
+SaaS .
+LLM´s . ~generative~ + Automation
 - 💻 back end: Java, Python
-- 📟 front end: HTML5, CSS3, JS, Bootstrap
+- 📟 front end: HTML5, CSS3, JS, TS Bootstrap
 - 🖥 Webframes: Django, Angular, Node modules
 - 📂 Database: SQL, MySQL, SQLite
-- 📱 Mobile development: Ionic 6
+- 📱 Mobile development: FIREBASE
 - 📈 Version control: GIT, GITPOD
 ##
 <div align="center">